 Some headphones support frequencies ranging from a deep 5hZ to a bright 30 kHz if you want more pronounced low tones.
 In addition, some pairs come with ear cups reinforced with 50mm neodymium-magnet drivers, which contributes to sound reproduction and better stereo imaging.

 When buying, it will help always look for headphones equipped with extra accessories as you will need them for various reasons.
 The first is that you will be able to use the headphones for different functions, and also that you can extend their lifespan.

 Some of the essential accessories to look for include extra earpads, detachable audio cables, adapters, and more.
 If you get a set with detachable cables, you can use the headphones to listen to music or other functions through wireless connections, or you could swap the cords for longer ones if you feel the need.

-Additionally, extra ear pads can add to your comfort and longevity of the headphones.
+Additionally, extra ear pads can add to the comfort and longevity of the headphones.
 It is worth noting that these additional accessories add to the price of your headphones in many instances.
 However, it can help to buy them all together to save you the hassle of looking for compatible parts separately.

-e) Type of headphones
+5. Type of headphones

 Open-back headphones are ideal if you live or practice in a relatively calm and quiet environment since you will not risk interfering with sounds in your ears.
 On the other hand, if your environment is noisy, you would benefit more from closed-back headphones as these block out any interference.

 If you are a picky user, you might also benefit by picking the best ear cup design for your set.
 Most headphones have different earcup designs and shapes.
 For example, it would be better to pick oval ear cups if you have big ears.
 Additionally, you can buy a set with swiveling ear cups if you intend to use them for other studio projects such as recording.